 Willey still in World Cup frame as he gets England call for New Zealand series

+Willey set to fulfil World Cup dream as he gets England call for New Zealand series

 The Steelbacks skipper is one of 15 players called up, with the squad also including Test captain Ben Stokes who has reversed his decision to retire from 50-over cricket.